mohan20mm/Sql-data-warehouse-project/README.md

 │
 ├── README.md                           # Project overview and instructions
-├── LICENSE                             # License information for the repository
+├── LICENSE                             # License information for the repository ├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the project

 ---
 This implementation reflects real enterprise data warehouse patterns and demonstrates the ability to design, build, and maintain a scalable analytics platform from raw data to business insights.